ibanknatoPrad/emuDownloadCenter-wiki/Emulator-xroar.md

 This emulator does **NOT** specificly need BIOS image(s) to start ROM files!

-_XRoar is an emulator for the following systems: DragonData Dragon 32, Dragon 64, Dragon 200-E, Tandy CoCo (Color Computer) 1 & 2, and_
+_XRoar is an emulator for the following systems: DragonData Dragon 32, Dragon 64, Dragon 200-E, Tandy CoCo (Color Computer) 1 & 2, and compatibles._

 :link: [**Emulator website**](http://www.6809.org.uk/xroar/)
 ***